Structure of Pitch-Pattern Motifs in Major League Baseball: Results

 These results indicate that pitch-pattern motif usage is not random.
-If motif occurrences were governed by random sampling, the Zipf plot would converge toward an approximately flat profile, independent of rank, with the frequency contrast between high- and low-ranked motifs disappearing and the power-law tail collapsing.
-Likewise, in the Heaps plot, repeated random sampling from a fixed motif vocabulary would initially produce a rapid increase in newly observed motifs, but the vocabulary size would soon saturate and approach a plateau determined by the total vocabulary.
-Under such a random scenario, neither persistent frequency heterogeneity nor sustained vocabulary growth would be observed, and consequently no language-like scaling behavior would emerge.
+Under random sampling, the Zipf plot would approach a nearly flat profile with diminishing frequency contrast across ranks, and the Heaps curve would rapidly saturate toward a fixed vocabulary size.
+In contrast, the observed scaling behavior reflects persistent heterogeneity and sustained vocabulary growth, consistent with language-like organization in pitch sequencing.

 Overall, neither $H_L$ nor $D_L$ exhibits a strong correlation with conventional performance measures such as wins or ERA across the MLB sample.
 Pitchers with comparable entropy or diversity values nevertheless span a wide range of outcomes, indicating that sequence-level diversity alone does not uniquely characterize pitching success.
 Rather, these results suggest that performance is likely mediated by additional conditional factors---such as count leverage, velocity differentials, or pitch location---that are not captured by motif-based summaries.
 At the same time, the presence of stable motif usage and language-like scaling indicates that pitch sequencing is governed by non-random structural constraints.
 Together, these findings delineate both the scope and the limits of sequence-based metrics, naturally motivating a discussion of how contextual information may complement motif-level analyses.